 Optical Coherence Tomography

-OCT is a non-contact imaging test that uses light waves to take high-resolution cross-sectional pictures of your cornea.
+OCT is a non-contact imaging test that uses light waves to take high-resolution, cross-sectional pictures of your cornea.
 These images can be used to examine changes to the normal layered anatomy of the cornea.

 Slit Lamp Exam

-Gives your doctor a magnified, 3-D view of the structures at the front of your eye.
+This test gives your doctor a magnified, 3-D view of the structures at the front of your eye.

 In-Vivo Confocal Microscopy

 Your doctor examines the cellular structure of your cornea and allows your doctor to see normal and abnormal cells in the various corneal layers (epithelium, Bowman’s layer, stroma, Descemet’s membrane, and endothelium) as well as infectious cells such as fungi and amoeba.

 Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why our ophthalmology program is ranked seventh in the nation and is the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.

 Our corneal surgeons are ophthalmologists who have undergone advanced training in the medical and surgical management of corneal disease.